nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 1. Import the project as a Gradle project: Follow the guide [IntelliJ IDEA: Importing a Gradle project @SE-EDU/guides](https://se-education.org/guides/tutorials/intellijImportGradleProject.html) to import the project into IDEA.
-   > ❗ Note: Importing a Gradle project is slightly different from importing a normal Java project.
+   > :information_source: Note: Importing a Gradle project is slightly different from importing a normal Java project.
 1. Verify the setup: Run `seedu.duke.PatientManager` and try a few commands.
 1. [Run the tests](#appendix-e-instructions-for-manual-testing) to ensure they all pass.